 Helpful Resources for Learning Russian Idioms

-The 10 idioms listed below are a great start to your Russian idiom education, but there are thousands upon thousands of idioms in the Russian language.
-If you want to learn more idioms, there are lots of great resources out there to help you.
-Here are a few useful options to check out.
+In just a moment, we’ll explore 20 colorful Russian idioms.
+These expressions can give you a great start to your Russian idiom education—but there are thousands upon thousands of idioms in the Russian language.
+If you want to learn even more idioms, here are a few useful options to check out.

 Master Russian offers a free list of idioms organized alphabetically by the first letter in the Russian phrase.
 This makes it a helpful tool to look up any idiomatic phrases you hear or read.
 However, it’s also great for perusing at your leisure.

-Master Russian offers hundreds of idioms.
+Master Russian can introduce you to hundreds of idioms.
 Please note that the list includes the figurative meaning of each phrase but not its literal translation.
 If you would like literal translations, consider looking up each word in the phrase in a dictionary or translator.
 While it isn’t essential to know the literal meaning of each word, it can make idioms easy to remember.

 Plus, “Russian-English Dictionary of Idioms” covers phrases from the 19th century to today, making it an excellent choice for anyone interested in Russian literature.